folio-org/okapi/doc/guide.md

 system-generated UUID (in cluster mode), or `localhost` (in dev mode)
 * `storage`: Defines the storage back end, `postgres`, `mongo` or (the default) `inmemory`
+* `healthPort`: port for readiness and liveness checks.
+Default value is 0 (disabled).
+Provide non-zero value to enable.
 * `lang`: Default language for messages returned by Okapi.
 * `loglevel`: The logging level.
 Defaults to `INFO`; other useful values are `DEBUG`, `TRACE`, `WARN` and `ERROR`.